gwenblum/tempwb/README.md

 ## Description

-This template deploys Steelscript Application Framework on a fresh linux VM for development purpose.
+This ARM template deploys Steelscript Application Framework on a fresh linux VM for development purpose.
 The deployment has been tested on Centos and Ubuntu linux VM.

-Link to the Steelscript Application Framework reference for developpers: https://support.riverbed.com/apis/steelscript/appfwk/toc.html
+Steelscript Application Framework reference for developpers: https://support.riverbed.com/apis/steelscript/appfwk/toc.html

 ## Quick deploy